 Here are my best two ideas for growing an avocado tree in your yard if you only have a small space — that is, if you don’t have a space that is 30 feet wide and tall.

-This Hass tree in my yard is carrying just over 100 avocados this year.
+This Hass tree is carrying about 150 avocados this year.
 Hass is the variety that you buy in grocery stores, of course.
 It has excellent flavor, as you know, and the fruit will hang on the tree waiting for you to pick it from about February until July (even longer sometimes).
 Simply prune the tree once or twice a year to keep it at a 15-foot canopy.
+I’ve been doing so, and I know of other Hass trees that are kept this size while still being productive as well.

 But do Reeds taste good?
 They certainly do — plus the fruit is bigger, and they also don’t brown when you cut them open and leave half in the fridge.
 (Read my post: “My Favorite Way to Eat a Reed Avocado.”)
 In case you haven’t seen Reed avocados, here are a few (not yet full size) hiding under the canopy of my tree.